Shivani-Bahuguna/Cardio-Vascular-Disease-Risk-Prediction-Aplication/README.md

 # Cardio-Vascular-Disease-Risk-Prediction-Aplication
-This is an application aimed at predicting serious heart conditions based on a chosen dataset.
+This is an application aimed at predicting serious heart conditions based on various health parameters.

 The CVD.csv file has been chosen from the Kaggle Dataset for the above problem statement.